Taxpayer Relief Act of 1997

 The TRA changed the rules governing existing IRA investment products and savings accounts to increase their accessibility, expand the availability of IRAs, create new types of IRAs, and significantly broaden the range of penalty-free IRA distributions a taxpayer could take:

-• Increased Deductibility of IRA Contributions: An individual who was not an active participant in a qualified retirement plan could contribute up to $2,000 per tax year to an IRA and claim a deduction.
+• Increased deductibility of IRA contributions.
+A person not actively participating in a qualified retirement plan could contribute up to $2,000 per tax year to an IRA and claim a deduction.

-• Roth IRAs: Contributions to a Roth IRA were not deductible, but earnings on Roth IRAs were not immediately subject to federal income tax.
-Moreover, a contributor to a Roth IRA could withdraw funds, including both contributions and earnings, from a Roth IRA tax-free beginning at age 59-1/2 if at least five years had passed since the first contribution.
+• Roth IRAs.
+Contributions to a Roth IRA were not deductible, but earnings on Roth IRAs were not immediately subject to federal income tax.
+Also, a contributor to a Roth IRA could withdraw funds, including contributions and earnings, from a Roth IRA tax-free beginning at age 59-1/2 if at least five years had passed since the first contribution.

-• Education IRAs: Parents could establish an education IRA for each child and make annual nondeductible contributions of up to $500 per IRA, provided the child for whose benefit the IRA was established was under 18.
+• Education IRAs.
+Parents could establish an education IRA for each child and make annual nondeductible contributions of up to $500 per IRA if the child for whose benefit the IRA was created was under 18.

-• Penalty-Free Withdrawals for Education and First Home Buyers: Withdrawals from traditional IRAs could be made for a taxpayer's qualified higher education expenses and those of the taxpayer's spouse, dependent child, or grandchild without being subject to the 10% penalty.
+• Penalty-free withdrawals for education and first-home buyers.
+Withdrawals from traditional IRAs could be made for a taxpayer's qualified higher education expenses and those of the taxpayer's spouse, dependent child, or grandchild without the 10% penalty.

 Child Tax Credit

-The TRA provided a $500 per child tax credit for parents with children under 17 that was phased out for higher-income taxpayers.
-For taxpayers with one or two children, the credit should be calculated before the earned income tax credit to provide for the maximum possible tax benefit.
+The TRA allowed a $500 per child tax credit for parents with children under 17.
+Taxpayers with one or two children should calculate the credit before the earned income tax credit to provide for the maximum tax benefit.

 Repeal of 15% Penalty Tax on Excess Distributions and Accumulations

-The 15% penalty tax on certain large lifetime distributions from IRAs and other qualified retirement plans was repealed.
+The law repealed the 15% penalty tax on certain large lifetime distributions from IRAs and other qualified retirement plans.

 Alternate Minimum Tax

 The TRA provided an exemption from the corporate alternative minimum tax (AMT) for small businesses, as defined by the IRS.
-Additionally, the TRA conformed the depreciable life of property for AMT purposes to the depreciable life of similar property used for regular corporate income tax purposes.
+The TRA also conformed the depreciable life of property for AMT purposes to the depreciable life of similar property used for regular corporate income tax purposes.

 ESOP, Pension, and Employee Benefit Provisions